Disclosure

 There are thousands of critical questions, and it's vital to recognize which ones matter most.

 The answer throughout history has been technology.
-Because of technology, average Americans today enjoy higher living standards than 15th century kings.
+Because of technology, average Americans enjoy higher living standards than 15th century kings.

 Today, the answer remains technology, and the technology most likely to raise living standards for all people, not only Americans but humans in every country, is AI.
 AI is the only feasible way to provide personalized education and healthcare, and to automate the laborious tasks of building homes and preparing food, and to achieve this on the scale of 8 billion people.